What is the average size of a hybrid pathway cohort of a DPT class?

 No. All costs associated with traveling to campus are the responsibility of the student.
 The student is also responsible for securing lodging in Los Angeles.

-To learn more about DPT@USC, request information and an admissions counselor will contact you.
+To learn more about the hybrid pathway, request information and an admissions counselor will contact you.